Cubic nonlinear squeezing and its decoherence: Cubic squeezing of various approximative quantum states and its decoherence

 where $0 \le u \le 1$.
 The pure imaginary coefficient of the Fock state $|1\rangle$ leads to Wigner function invariant under transformation $\hat{x} \to -\hat{x}$, which is what we expect of approximative eigenstate of operator $\hat{p}+z\hat{x}^2.$ In practical scenarios, the performance of the approximate superposition can be enhanced by squeezing operation, either by actively squeezing the prepared state, or by directly preparing it by displaced subtraction from a squeezed state \cite{Takeoka2011}.
 In this case, the approximate state can be expressed as

 and the state can be optimized over both parameters, $-\infty < r < \infty$ and $0\le u \le 1$, to minimize the relative nonlinear squeezing variance $\xi(z)$.

 Fig.~\ref{Decall} illustrates the robustness of approximative states \eqref{ustate} and \eqref{sustate} in comparison to the ideal cubic state.
 Fig.~\ref{Decall}a) shows the combination of loss $\eta$ and final cubicity $z$ for which the compared quantum states can achieve nonlinear squeezing, $\xi(z)<1$.
 Similarly, Fig.~\ref{Decall}b) shows the same for the case of phase noise with parameter $\Delta$.
 The results were obtained by fixing the displayed parameters and optimizing the free parameters of the states.
 For the case of loss, Fig.~\ref{Decall}a), we can see that all three types of states are most robust for final cubicity $z = \frac{1}{\sqrt{2}}$.
 For this parameter, the ideal cubic state as well as the squeezed superposition state theoretically show nonlinear squeezing for any losses, even though the violation is negligible for $\eta \rightarrow 0$.
 Superposed state without squeezing \eqref{ustate} is not as robust, for $z = \frac{1}{\sqrt{2}}$ its nonlinear squeezing vanishes roughly for $\sqrt{\eta} = 0.2$ and even for higher transmission coefficient the area in which the squeezing exists at all is significantly narrower.
-Comparison between \eqref{ustate} and \eqref{sustate} therefore shows that the additional squeezing can significantly expand the robustness \cite{Jeannic2018} and thus the applicability of the approximative cubic phase states.
+Comparison between \eqref{ustate} and \eqref{sustate} therefore shows that the additional squeezing can significantly expand the robustness \cite{Jeannic2018} and thus the applicability of the approximative cubic phase states. \cor{The optimal Gaussian squeezing required depends on $z$ as well as the losses and it can be found in Appendix C. In the most robust regime of $z \approx \frac{1}{\sqrt{2}}$ the required \uprava{linear} squeezing is around -1.3 dB, which can be considered experimentally feasible.}